Baba Shivo: Kingdom

-Baba Shivoji 's father was King of Pattan.
+Baba Shivoji's father was King of Pattan.
 Pattan is one of the historical capitals of Kashmir, nearly in the centre of the valley.
 Pattan tehsil hosts the remains of four palaces including two within the municipal limits.
-Rajatarangini tells us that the king of Kashmir Shankaravarmma built a town named Pattana.
+Rajatarangini states that the king of Kashmir Shankaravarmma built a town named Pattana.

 Legend

 According to legend, Shivo was born with the blessings of Guru Gorakhnath, who blessed his parents Raja Ladh Dev and Rani Kalli to have a child like Lord Shiva, whose name was conferred on the child.

 Early life

 King Ladh dev had no child, until he showed his kundali to his kulguru, who told him that he could have only one thing in his destiny: either the kingdom or a child.
-Then on the recommendation of Yogis, it was suggested that if he wanted a son then he must leave his kingdom and adopt Austerity (Tapasya) and pray to Gorakhnath for the child.
-After handing over the throne to his younger brother, Both king and queen left for Sauram hills and after worshipping there for years, they moved towards Samotha where they prayed to Gorakhnath for twelve years and Gorakhnath blessed them that a son will be born to them who would be the incarnation of Rudra, and he should named Shiv Dev (Shivo).
+Then on the recommendation of yogis, it was suggested that if he wanted a son then he must leave his kingdom and adopt austerity (tapasya) and pray to Gorakhnath for the child.
+After handing over the throne to his younger brother, both king and queen left for Sauram hills.
+After worshipping there for years, they moved towards Samotha, where they prayed to Gorakhnath for twelve years.
+Gorakhnath blessed them, saying that a son would be born to them who would be the incarnation of Rudra, and he should be named Shiv Dev (Shivo).
 After nine months, Shivo was born to them in the holy land of Samotha.